OSGConnect/connectbook/admin/support-add-non-tutorial.md

-[title]: - "Add a non-tutorial document to the knowledge base"
+[title]: - "Add other solutions to the knowledge base"

 [TOC]